ucr-riple/NullAwayAnnotator/README.md

 ## Running Annotator

-After following the installation instruction above, please read the instruction [here](runner/README.md) to run tha annotator.
+After following the installation instruction above, please read the instruction [here](runner/README.md) to run the annotator.